 10 Amazing Kreg Jig Projects

 This chalk and chalk board eraser holder (tutorial here) is one of my most favorite projects.
-It’s so simple and keeps the chalk and eraser right next to the chalkboard for easy access!
+It’s so simple because it just uses 2 pieces of scrap wood and 2 kreg pocket holes and screws.
+And it keeps my chalk and eraser right next to my chalkboard for easy access!
 I love not having to go rummage around in the “junk drawer” or go to the art cabinet if I want to use a piece of chalk!
 Oh, and it’s cute, too!
 When form meets function, that’s a win in my book.

 Open shelves are all the rage these days and I don’t think they are going anywhere soon.
 The awesome thing about them is not only are they function and pretty, but they are fairly easy to install!
 These DIY Floating Wooden Shelves from Shanty 2 Chic are perfect to the beginner DIYer.
 I love them in the bathroom.
 And come to think of it, I have the perfect spot for them in my bathroom! #wheelsalwaysturning

-This adorable and simple DIY Farmhouse Wood Box from Love Grows Wild is the perfect centerpiece filled with mason jars and flowers.
+This adorable and simple DIY Farmhouse Wood Box is the perfect centerpiece filled with mason jars and flowers.
 Or you could use it with mason jars for bathroom essential storage or in the kitchen.
 The possibilities are endless and it’s so easy to make.
-It’s definitely on my list if small projects to do this year!
+It’s my favorite simple DIY project this year!

 This lovely sign was my very first Large DIY Painted Pallet Sign (tutorial here) and I loved using my Kreg Jig for this project!
 You are able to truly secure each board side-by-side without the possibility of it shifting over time.
 It really creates a sturdy joint between each wood piece.
 I do sometimes put a couple of wooden braces across the back for extra support, but it’s probably not necessary.
 I’ve since made several pallet board signs and I love them!
 (P.S.
 I know there is a misspelled word on the sign. 😜)